Yankee White

-Yankee White is an administrative nickname for a background check undertaken in the United States of America for Department of Defense personnel and contractor employees working with the president and vice president.
+Yankee White is an administrative nickname for a background check undertaken in the United States for Department of Defense personnel and contractor employees working with the president and vice president.

 Most personnel assigned to Presidential Support duties requiring Yankee White investigations must undergo a Single Scope Background Investigation (SSBI) by the Defense Counterintelligence and Security Agency.

 Policy and implementation

 The initial directive detailing the checks required was DoD Directive 5210.55, "Selection of DoD Military and Civilian Personnel and Contractor Employees for Assignment to Presidential Support Activities" issued on July 6, 1977.
 This was revised on 15 December 1998.
 DoD Instruction 5210.87 contains detailed information for the implementation of the policy, assignment of responsibilities and prescription of procedures to be followed.
 The administrative nickname "Yankee White" is referred to in the implementing instruction.

 Types of Presidential Support Activities positions

 There are three categories of Presidential Support Activities positions.